roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-12 ****** byStoryTeller07© He saw the two rubber bags being carted away in the back of a truck.
+He saw the two rubber bags being carted away in the back of a truck.
 There was no driver or passenger, so it was impossible to find out who had bought them.
 The two vulnerable women had been carted off, to an unknown destination, now owned by a stranger.

  They had been programmed to be sex slaves, ready to obey a master.
 Now they had been purchased, they had an owner, a real master.
 It wouldn't take long for a man to discover they were thoroughly obedient, and thereafter, their sexual skills would be discovered.
 As devoted sex slaves, they would perform any perversion he cared to demand.